konstructio/colony-docs/docs/install/vagrant.md

 Your VM “laptop” is loaded with tools like:

+- Colony CLI
 - Docker
 - Helm
+- K3d
-- Kubectl - We add an alias for this
+- kubectl - We add an alias for this
+- kubens
 - Tinkerbell (Tinkerbell stack)
-- K3d
-- Kubens
-- Colony CLI

 If you're curious about all of the tools we install, check out the repository details [in the setup here.](https://github.com/konstructio/colony-vagrant/blob/5182ef647fab8cffa17147a73ea6270da05c66fe/laptop/setup.sh#L3-L103)